Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization: Degree Bounds of SNG

 \section{Degree Bounds of SNG}

-We focus on bounding the degree of SNG.
-As shown in Lemma~\ref{lemma:prop}, the out-degree of each point equals the number of pruning iterations during construction.
-Thus, our analysis shifts to examining the dynamics of the pruning process and estimating the total number of iterations required and the total number of pruning iterations required during index construction.
+In this section, we establish upper bounds on the degree of SNG.
+As shown in Lemma~\ref{lemma:prop}, the out-degree of each point equals the number of pruning iterations during construction, since exactly one edge is added in each iteration.
+Consequently, bounding the degree reduces to analyzing the dynamics of the pruning process and estimating the total number of iterations required for graph construction.